andkov/Longitudinal_Models_of_Religiosity_NLSY97/Models/Descriptives/Descriptives.md

--   Basic descriptives reports on selected NLSY97 items
 -   Basic demographics
 -   Distribution of age variables
     -   Months of births
     -   Age and cohort structure
+-   Read more

 <!--  Set the working directory to the repository's base directory; this assumes the report is nested inside of only one directory.-->